 The trainer, for one reason or another, is a magnet for mysterious Pokémon phenomena.
-Legendary Pokémon and strange oddities often cross paths with them, and while they have no more control over them than a regular trainer, they are likely to be regarded as a curiosity or plaything by the mythical Pokémon they encounter.
-In extraordinary circumstances, a Legendary Pokémon may even choose to tag along with them or follow them on their journey to observe!
+Legendary Pokémon and oddities often cross paths with them, and while they have no more control over them than a regular trainer, they are likely to be regarded as a curiosity or plaything by the mythical Pokémon they encounter.
+Rarely, a Legendary Pokémon may even choose to tag along with them or follow them on their journey to observe!

 The reasons for this attention could vary widely.
-The trainer could be marked by fate, have befriended a Legendary as a small child unknowingly, have a natural affinity to a certain Legendary Pokémon's powers, be the descendant of a notable figure... the list goes on.
-Once per episode, the trainer's player may ask for the Legendary most appropriate to the story to become involved in the current encounter.
+The trainer could be marked by fate, have befriended a Legendary as a small child unknowingly, have a natural affinity to a certain Legendary Pokémon's powers, be the descendant of a notable figure... and so on.

+Optionally, choose a "patron" Legendary for the trainer with the GM.
+Once per episode, the trainer's player may ask for a Legendary intervention.
+The patron, OR a Legendary or powerful being most appropriate to the story, will become involved in the current encounter.
 The GM has final say on whether this is possible or appropriate, but "yes, and" should be the guiding principle here.
 The presence of any Legendary Pokémon is bound to be bombastic and complicate any given situation, even if they are helpful.

 This Edge is not suitable for all journeys and should be discussed with and be approved by the GM beforehand.

+Organizational Ties

-Organizational Ties The trainer is in the employ of, affiliated with, or possibly leads, a major institution within their region.
+The trainer is in the employ of, affiliated with, or possibly leads, a major institution within their region.
 They have a working relationship with the leadership of said organization, and connections and trust with other members.
 The trainer can use each of the following effects once per episode:

 - · Call upon the group for help (retroactively if need be) and receive meaningful aid immediately with no strings attached. - Contact their organization and be given a plot-relevant side objective to complete in the area.
 Completing this objective may net them a reward, dependent on the nature of the group and the GM.
 (Examples: An evolutionary stone; a big favour to call in later; critical intel) - Throw around influence to get something accomplished, access to something off-limits, and/or be seen as an authority by those amenable to their organization.

 This Edge can be taken multiple times, each representing another organization.

 Requirement: The character is required to act in accordance with the rules and esteem of their position(s).
 In the case of public-facing organizations like the League, they may also face the brunt of negative public opinion.
 Word of a dire violation getting back to those in charge may result in suspension or expulsion from the trainer's organization.